jack-214/portfolio-page/README.md

 - Tablets (sm: 640px)
 - Desktops (md: 768px and up)

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-- Report bugs
-- Suggest new features
-- Submit pull requests

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).